 A night at the disco

-Dancing and loud music is not for everyone though.
-Some may go to their city centre to view the Christmas tree and hear live music either with singing or orchestra, there are always different types.
+Dancing and loud music are not for everyone though.
+Some may go to their city center to view the Christmas tree and hear live music either with singing or orchestra, there are always different types.

 New Years day

-So how can you participate for New Years in Italy as a traveller you might be asking yourself?
-Book a nice restaurant that combines music and a view for the fireworks!
-Many restaurants advertise to celebrate New Years with them.
-After that enjoy a late night passeggiata in the city centre and you’ll be sure to find lots of activity in the wee hours of the night!
+So how can you participate in New Years’ in Italy as a traveler you might be asking yourself?
+Book a nice restaurant that combines music and a view of the fireworks!
+Many restaurants advertise to celebrate New Years’ with them.
+After that enjoy a late-night passeggiata in the city center and you’ll be sure to find lots of activity in the wee hours of the night!

 We offer private guided tours as well.
 While our blog posts provide free information gained from our local experience we want you to know that we offer walking tours around Italy.
-If you’re planning a trip to Italy for the holidays choose from one of our walking tours and get to know Italy like a local!
+If you’re planning a trip to Italy for the holidays get in touch with our team for a complimentary tour itinerary, designed just for your group!